4 Important KPIs to Measure in Your Ad Agency

 - Jobs Summary

-Below is a screenshot of Function Point’s KPI dashboard displaying how your agency is performing in a specific time frame.
+Below is a screenshot of Function Point’s KPI dashboard displaying how your creative advertising or marketing agency is performing in a specific time frame.

 1. Utilization Summary